opencv/opencv/modules/contrib/doc/facerec/facerec_api.rst

 createLBPHFaceRecognizer
 -------------------------

-.. ocv:function:: Ptr<FaceRecognizer> createLBPHFaceRecognizer(int radius=1, int neighbors=8, int grid_x=8, int grid_y=8, double threshold = DBL_MAX);
+.. ocv:function:: Ptr<FaceRecognizer> createLBPHFaceRecognizer(int radius=1, int neighbors=8, int grid_x=8, int grid_y=8, double threshold = DBL_MAX)

     :param radius: The radius used for building the Circular Local Binary Pattern.
 The greater the radius, the
     :param neighbors: The number of sample points to build a Circular Local Binary Pattern from.
 An appropriate value is to use `` 8`` sample points.
 Keep in mind: the more sample points you include, the higher the computational cost.
     :param grid_x: The number of cells in the horizontal direction, ``8`` is a common value used in publications.
 The more cells, the finer the grid, the higher the dimensionality of the resulting feature vector.
     :param grid_y: The number of cells in the vertical direction, ``8`` is a common value used in publications.
 The more cells, the finer the grid, the higher the dimensionality of the resulting feature vector.
     :param threshold: The threshold applied in the prediction.
 If the distance to the nearest neighbor is larger than the threshold, this method returns -1.